-Up next on the list is the most challenging truck, Ford F-150.
-The latest model offers fuel economy, comfortable ride, large capacity, and a series of features.
+Up next is the most challenging truck, the Ford F-150.
+The latest model offers fuel economy, a comfortable ride, a large capacity, and a series of features.

-The best part is none other than its low insurance costs with its vital built and advanced safety provision.
+The best part is none other than its low insurance costs with its vital build and advanced safety provision.

 Average annual premium: $1,505